 Our orthopaedic surgeons are one of the strongest paediatric orthopaedic teams in the territory.
 They perform various orthopaedic operations on children with special needs, including single event multi-level surgery, dorsal rhizotomy, hip reduction surgery, and scoliosis surgery, etc. We are actively involved in the diagnosis, pre-operative assessment and post-operative rehabilitation and care.

 Our teaching covered both undergraduate and postgraduate students.
 Undergraduate teaching includes didactic lectures, bedside and outpatient teaching.

-We also support postgraduate education, which includes paediatric specialty training, teaching for Master course in Neuroscience and Certificate Course in Critical Nursing.
+We also support postgraduate education, which includes paediatric specialty training, teaching for Master course in Neuroscience and various EEG courses.